 Otherwise, you could be at risk for blood clots, or deep vein thrombosis (DVT), which is more likely during long-distance travel.
 This is of particular danger if you’re over 40.
 (Source: The Centers for Disease Control and Prevention)

 Food & Lodging Stops

 When it comes to planning out routes and stops, take time estimates with a grain of salt.
-Remember that on the day of your travel you might end up hitting traffic or construction delays, or find a place you want to explore further.
+Remember that on the day of your travel you might end up hitting traffic or construction delays.

 What’s the Best Departure Time When Planning a Road Trip?